A-dvika/LawLens/README.md

-# LawLens: The Legal Helper 📚⚖️
+# ConstiChats/LawLens: The Legal Helper 📚⚖️

 Welcome to LawLens, your legal assistant trained on the Indian Constitution!